ioerror/vula/podman/README.md

 ### `make clean`

-This will delete the built deb file, the `vula-debian` image, the test containers, and any stray intermediate containers.
-It will not delete the `vula-debian-deps` image, which requires network access to recreate, nor will it delete the `vula` container which is created by the `lan-start` target.
+This will delete the `.deb` package built in `../deb_dist`, the `vula-debian` podman image, the test containers, and any stray intermediate containers.
+It will *not* delete the `vula-debian-deps` image, which requires network access to recreate, nor will it delete the `vula` container which is created by the `lan-start` target.

 ### `make clean-all`

-This will delete all vula-related podman containers, including `vula`, and all images, including `vula-debian-deps`.
+This will delete all vula-related podman containers, including `vula`, and all images, including `vula-debian-deps`, as well as the `vula-net` podman network and the `.deb` package in `../deb_dist/`.